MrBreakfast.com - All Breakfast All The Time

 • salt and pepper to taste

 Heat olive oil until hot.
-Saute the zucchini and onions until zucchini is tender and onions are soft.
+Saute the zucchini, onion and bell pepper until zucchini is tender and onions are soft.
 Season with oregano and salt and pepper if desired.

 Pour the beaten eggs over zucchini.
 Cook slowly, running spatula around edges and lifting egg mixture to allow uncooked portion to flow underneath.
 Cook until eggs are firm, and slide onto a serving platter.